spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

         ]
 ```

-Start the app:
+To start the application, run the following command:

 ```bash
 kubectl apply -f batch-app.yaml
 ```

-When the task is complete, you should see something like this:
+When the task is complete, you should see output similar to the following:

 ```bash
 kubectl get pods